JenniferWang/incremental-haskell/Log.md

 ## Right now we don't support `onUpdateHandler`

 ### Some ideas
+## Runtime exception handling
+Runtime exception is inevitable as incremental provides users with the flexibility to construct the DAG on the fly.However, the exception handling fuctions in `Control.Exception.Base` only work with `IO Monad` not monad transformer as we use in our code.
+[This](https://www.schoolofhaskell.com/user/snoyberg/general-haskell/exceptions/exceptions-and-monad-transformers) excellent blog discusses execption handling in monad transformer stack.
+Luckily, `exception` package well suits our use case.

 ## How to do recomputation?
 In the JS library, they use `adjust_heights_heap` and `recompute_heap` to do recompute necessary nodes.
 The `recompute_heap` is not a real heap.
 It is an array, the index of which is equal to the height of the nodes.
 Each cell constains a pointer to a doubly-linked-list of nodes with the same height.
 We could certainly do the same thing, but we would like to try something much easier currently.